-PT 508: Physiology of Exercise 3 Credit Hour(s)
+PT 508: Physiology of Exercise

 This foundational science course introduces and emphasizes the concepts and knowledge of the body's physiological response to exercise, overuse, and disuse.
 Lectures and laboratory experiences focus on the structural and physiological effects of exercise and establish a knowledge base for the future clinician to develop and critically assess neuromusculoskeletal exercise prescription and cardiopulmonary intervention programs.
 Prerequisite: PT First Year Fall professional status or permission of PT Department.
 (GR)